jboss-developer/jboss-eap-quickstarts/messaging-clustering-singleton/README.md

 _Note: This method ensures the server is restored to its prior configuration._

-1. If they are running, stop both ${product.name} servers.
+1. If they are running, stop both JBoss EAP servers.
-2. Restore the `${jboss.home.name}_1/standalone/configuration/standalone-full-ha.xml` file with the back-up copies of the file.
-Be sure to replace ${jboss.home.name}_1 with the path to your server.
+2. Restore the `EAP7_HOME_1/standalone/configuration/standalone-full-ha.xml` file with the back-up copies of the file.
+Be sure to replace EAP7_HOME_1 with the path to your server.

 #### Remove the Standalone Configuration by Running the Management CLI Script

 _Note: This script returns the server to a default configuration and the result might not match the server configuration prior to testing this quickstart.
 If you were not running with the default configuration before testing this quickstart, you should follow the intructions above to manually restore the configuration to its previous state._

-1. Start the ${product.name} server by typing the following, replacing ${jboss.home.name}_1 with the path to your first server:
+1. Start the JBoss EAP server by typing the following, replacing EAP7_HOME_1 with the path to your first server:

-        For Linux:   ${jboss.home.name}_1/bin/standalone.sh -c standalone-full-ha.xml
+        For Linux:   EAP7_HOME_1/bin/standalone.sh -c standalone-full-ha.xml
-        For Windows: ${jboss.home.name}_1\bin\domain.bat -c standalone-full-ha.xml
+        For Windows: EAP7_HOME_1\bin\domain.bat -c standalone-full-ha.xml
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the `remove-standalone.cli` script, replacing ${jboss.home.name}_2 with the path to your second server.
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the `remove-standalone.cli` script, replacing EAP7_HOME_2 with the path to your second server.

-        For Linux: ${jboss.home.name}_1/bin/jboss-cli.sh --connect --file=remove-standalone.cli
+        For Linux: EAP7_HOME_1/bin/jboss-cli.sh --connect --file=remove-standalone.cli
-        For Windows: ${jboss.home.name}_1\bin\jboss-cli.bat --connect --file=remove-standalone.cli
+        For Windows: EAP7_HOME_1\bin\jboss-cli.bat --connect --file=remove-standalone.cli
 This script removes the server configuration that was done by the `install-standalone.cli` script.
 You should see the following result following the script commands:

     The batch executed successfully

-### Delete the Cloned Standalone ${product.name} Directory
+### Delete the Cloned Standalone JBoss EAP Directory

-1. If it is running, stop the second instance of the ${product.name} server.
+1. If it is running, stop the second instance of the JBoss EAP server.
 2. Delete the cloned directory.